mrisher/smtp-sts/mta-sts.md

-This section does not dictate the behavior of sending MTAs when policies fail to validate; in particular, validation failures of policies which specify "report" mode MUST NOT be interpreted as delivery failures, as described in the section "Policy Application".
+This section does not dictate the behavior of sending MTAs when policies fail to validate; in particular, validation failures of policies which specify "report" mode MUST NOT be interpreted as delivery failures, as described in (#policy-application), "Policy Application".

 ## MX Certificate Validation